Are New Heat Pumps More Energy Efficient?

 • SEER rating of 15 or greater

-• This can lower your heat pump's operating costs, as well as lower greenhouse gas emissions that contribute to global warming.
+• This can lower your heat pump’s operating costs, plus lower greenhouse gas emissions that contribute to global warming.

 How to Choose an Energy-Efficient Heat Pump

-When selecting your heat pump's efficiency rating, just like any other household equipment, the most significant thing is to select one that has an energy efficiency rating that fits your budget.
+When choosing your heat pump’s efficiency rating, just like any other household system, the most important thing is to pick one that has an energy-efficiency rating that you can afford.

-• From 1999 to 2005, federal regulations mandated air source heat pumps to have a 10 SEER rating.
+• From 1999 to 2005, federal guidelines required air source heat pumps to have a 10 SEER rating.

 • Today, a new heat pump must be at least 14 SEER.